 [2n]8.1.3 [m]Closed-End Credit Disguised As HELOCs

-Disclosures for open-end credit do not provide consumers with the bottom-line cost figures required in closed-end credit, And the annual percentage rate disclosure for a HELOC does not include any finance charges other than interest, which can make a HELOC appear deceptively cheaper than a closed-end loan.
-In addition, HOEPA until recently exempted open-end credit from its coverage, and HELOCs are also exempt from the good-faith-estimate requirement in the Real Estate Settlement Procedures Act (RESPA).
+The weaker disclosure regime for HELOCs can encourage disreputable creditors to disguise over-priced closed-end mortgages as HELOCs.
+Disclosures for open-end credit do not provide consumers with the bottom-line cost information required for closed-end credit.
+And the annual percentage rate disclosure for a HELOC does not include any finance charges other than interest, which can make a HELOC appear deceptively cheaper than a closed-end loan.
+In addition, HOEPA until recently exempted open-end credit from its coverage, and HELOCs are also exempt from the good-faith-estimate requirement in Real Estate Settlement Procedures Act (RESPA).
 Lenders sometimes abuse these differences to obscure the cost of their credit by casting closed-end loans as open-end credit.

-Practitioners should first assess whether a HELOC is really closed-end, even though disguised as open-end, i.e., it is “spurious” open-end credit.
-If it is, then the consumer can assert a TILA violation because closed-end disclosures should have been made.
+Practitioners should first assess whether a HELOC is really a closed-end loan in disguise, known as “spurious” open-end credit.
+Indications of a spurious open-end transaction are listed in § 6.2.3.5, supra.
+Misdisclosing a closed-end loan as open-end violates TILA because the creditor will not have made the proper disclosures for closed-end credit.
 Practitioners should also consider a state UDAP claim that the creditor deceptively disguised the credit as open-end to circumvent consumer protections.

-[2n]8.1.4 [m]HELOC Scope
+[2n]8.1.4 [m]Scope of HELOC Rules

 Regulation Z’s HELOC rules, except for the right of rescission, apply to open-end credit plans secured by the consumer’s dwelling.
-The Act refers to “principal dwelling,” but defines this phrase to include any second or vacation home of the consumer.
 The commentary emphasizes that section 1026.40 [section 226.5b] “is not limited to plans secured by the consumer’s principal dwelling.”
-This means the HELOC rules apply to the consumer’s second or vacation home, as well as to primary residences.
-But the right to rescind a HELOC is, as with closed-end mortgages, limited to principal dwellings.
+While the Act refers to “principal dwelling,” that phrase is defined to include any second or vacation home of the consumer for purposes of sections 1647 and 1665b.
+But the right to rescind a HELOC is, as with closed-end mortgages, based on section 1635 and thereby limited to principal dwellings.
 Whether the transaction qualifies as open-end credit, and thus is a HELOC, will depend on the terms of the note, not the mortgage.

-HELOC disclosures must also be made if a “spreader” clause in a previous loan with the same lender results in a preexisting security interest being extended to a new open-end loan.
+HELOC disclosures must also be made if a “spreader” clause in a previous loan with the same lender results in a pre-existing security interest being extended to a new open-end loan.
 Spreader clauses (also known as a “dragnet” or cross-collateralization clauses) provide that any future loans by the same creditor will also be secured by the collateral securing that loan.

 [2n]8.1.5 [m]HELOC APR